 Fiery stared at him as if he were the legendary first meer of the desert, Star himself.
 “Father?”
-He whispered, mouth agape and whiskers stiff.
+He whispered, jaws ajar and whiskers stiff.

 Hero shared scent with him, rubbing his cheeks to Fiery’s.
 “Of course, it’s me!
 What’re you doing here?
 We’ve been wondering about you.”